igorski/efflux-tracker/README.md

 ROADMAP
 -------

- * Separate view logic from controllers (in progress)
- * Separate InstrumentController and InstrumentView into separate objects for each module (kinda bloated...)
- * Investigate whether to clean up unused views and listeners (there is no memory leakage and the additional garbage collection might even be bad)
  * When copy pasting a pattern in the same channels, don't adjust the note's channels indices
  * Move linked list update logic from PatternTrackListController to EventUtil (_linkEvent()_ & _clearEvent()_)
  * Minimize vendor libraries